Just Jazz (BBC Radio Programme)

-Just Jazz was a BBC Radio specialist music programme based upon commercial recordings of jazz, broadcast between October 1957 and July 1961, and again between April 1969 and March 1970.
+Just Jazz is a BBC Radio specialist music programme based upon commercial recordings of jazz, broadcast between October 1957 and July 1961, and again between April 1969 and March 1970.

-The gramophone plus informed-presenter programme, Just Jazz, became a staple of Light Programme Saturday early evenings, achieving over 200 editions between October 1957 and July 1961.
-It was revived in the same format in April 1969, for a further 62 editions as a Monday early evening show, first on the recently established BBC Radio 1 before switching to Radio 2 in March 1970 for three more months.
+The gramophone-based, presenter-led programme Just Jazz became a regular feature of the BBC Light Programme’s Saturday early-evening schedule, first airing in October 1957 and continuing into the early 1960s.
+The programme was revived in April 1969 in a similar format as a Monday early-evening broadcast on the newly established BBC Radio 1, presented at different times by John Dunn, John Peel, Alexis Korner and others.
+Later that year and into 1970, Just Jazz was also heard in overnight "As Radio 1" relay segments on BBC Radio 2, with Radio Times listings showing the programme carried on both networks during shared late-night strands.

 In many ways Just Jazz is the sister programme to Network Three’s Jazz Session, both produced from within the Gramophone Department by Jack Dabbs, and both starting their broadcasts in the same week.
 Initially, Just Jazz was presented by Charles Melville and Steve Race (who would both become irregular presenters of Jazz Session) and promoted in the Radio Times as “a programme of traditional, mainstream, and modern jazz on gramophone records”.
 From February 1958 the Radio Times shifts emphasis to the presenter, listing for alternative weeks “Charles Melville introduces JUST JAZZ” and “Steve Race introduces JUST JAZZ”.
 Dabbs adds Frank Dixon into the rotation in April 1959, agreeing to Dixon presenting the programme from the Manchester BBC studios to secure his participation, but joins Melville and Race in broadcasting from London in 1960.
 The 29th August and 5 September 1959 editions are broadcast live from the BBC’s ‘Gramstand’ at the National Radio Show at Earl's Court, the former just involving Melville, but the latter bring all three presenters together for one show.
 In December 1959, Steve Race presents Just Jazz with comedian Stanley Unwin in a Boxing Day edition, where Unwin plays the part of “Professor Stanley Unwin, Professor of Jazz Studies at Brewflade University”, presumably explaining jazz in his comic language, ‘Unwinese’.